vnvasquez/paper-genedrivesoftware/README.md

 ## Result files

-All results will be stored in the folder `output`.
+Results will be stored in the folder `output`.